 In the meantime, solutions have been proposed to resolve the issue.
 Based on further tests, the team determined that adding a mass of approximately 10 kilos will change the dynamics of the shaft and improve its behavior.
 A tuned mass damper could help as well if no propeller shaft configuration is good enough.

 He notes “For their part, the Simcenter Engineering services team is always ready to help.
 Whenever we have an issue, we can call customer support and either the people there or the engineers will jump to our assistance.
-The solution to this whining noise problem is just one example of how Simcenter testing solutions from Siemens PLM Software helps VCE achieve its commitment to quality.”
+The solution to this whining noise problem is just one example of how Simcenter testing solutions from Siemens Digital Industries Software helps VCE achieve its commitment to quality.”